 In academic writing, there are times when certain words or phrases are made to carry precise technical meaning.
 In other words, there are times when certain words or phrases in academic writing get elevated to the status of Key Terms.
 This happens in every academic discipline for a number of interrelated reasons:

-- because an analysis that seeks to “prove” a given claim must by necessity function as a kind of calculation, and while language will never be as rigid and precise as math or symbolic logic, carefully defined terms make it possible for a person to conduct an analysis with a meaningful degree of logical rigor.
+- because an analysis that seeks to “prove” a given claim must by necessity function as a kind of calculation, and while language will never be as rigid and precise as math or symbolic logic, defining key terms carefully makes it possible to conduct an analysis with a meaningful degree of logical rigor.

 - because terms that name a complex concept or phenomenon can serve as a short-hand for that thing once it has been defined.